-- Our fiscal year ends on the Saturday closest to January 31 of each year.
+Our fiscal year ends on the Saturday closest to January 31 of each year.
 Fiscal years 2001, 2002, 2003 and 2004 comprise 52 weeks.
 Fiscal year 2000 comprises 53 weeks.
 Our Series A Preferred Stock, which was redeemed using a portion of the net proceeds from our initial public offering, was reclassified as debt as of the second quarter of fiscal 2003, in accordance with the Financial Accounting Standards Board's ("FASB") Statement of Financial Accounting Standards ("SFAS") No. 150, Accounting for Certain Financial Instruments with Characteristics of both Liabilities and Equity.
-The amount of dividends treated as interest expense was \$100,000 for the nine months ended October 29, 2005, \$324,450 in fiscal 2004, \$189,000 in fiscal 2003 and none in fiscal 2004. - Stores closed for one or more days due to Hurricanes Katrina, Rita and Wilma are not included in this item.
+The amount of dividends treated as interest expense was \$100,000 for the nine months ended October 29, 2005, \$324,450 in fiscal 2004, \$189,000 in fiscal 2003 and none in fiscal 2002.
+Store alcord from one an energy due to Humisenes Katring.
+Bits and Utiling the sticked in this issue.

-The number of stores open at the end of the period includes four stores closed as of October 29, 2005, as a result of Hurricanes Katrina, Rita and Wilma, two of which have since been re-opened.
-Stores included in the comparable store sales calculation for any period are those stores that were opened prior to the beginning of the preceding fiscal year and were still open at the end of such - period.
+(4) Stores closed for one or more days due to Hurricanes Katrina, Rita and Wilma are not included in this item.
+(4) The number of stores open at the end of the period includes four stores closed as of October 29, 2005, as a result of Hurricanes Katrina, Rita and Wilma, two of which have since been re-opened.
+(5) Stores included in the comparable store sales calculation for any period are those stores that were opened prior to the beginning of the preceding fiscal year and were still open at the end of such as the end of period.
 Relocated stores and expanded stores are included in the comparable store sales results.
 (6) This data includes the positive impact of sales as a result of Hurricanes Katrina, Rita and Wilma during the months of September and October.
 (7) Average sales per store is defined as net sales divided by the average of stores open at the end of the prior period and stores open at the end of the current period.